vieanderes/the-community-festival/README.md

 ## 🎯 About

-Lumina Festival is an emotionally meaningful game where you build, volunteer, and attend a beautiful nonprofit electronic music festival.
+The Community Festival is an emotionally meaningful game where you build, volunteer, and attend a beautiful nonprofit electronic music festival.
 Through karma-based gameplay, players learn the value of kindness, community, and positive action while experiencing quality underground music culture.

 ---